JessJ310/APS-portfolio.github.io/user-preference.md

 </p>

 <b> Why this works? </b>
-- They enhance the speed of retrieving and processing user preferences and interactions.
-Bloom filters provide a fast decision mechanism to quickly check if a user has interacted with a particular product category without directly accessing the disk.
+- They enhance the speed of retrieving and processing user preferences and interactions, i.e. quickly check if a user has interacted with a particular product category without directly accessing the disk.
 - Bloom filters have a substantial space advantage over other data structures for representing sets, such as self-balancing binary search trees, tries, hash tables, etc. Most of these require storing at least the data items themselves, which can require anywhere from a small number of bits, for small integers, to an arbitrary number of bits, such as for strings.
-However, Bloom filters do not store the data items at all, and a separate solution must be provided for the actual storage. <br><br>
+Bloom filters do not store the data items at all, and a separate solution must be provided for the actual storage. <br><br>

 <b> Limitations</b>
 - Bloom filters can occasionally produce false positives, indicating that a user is interested in a category when they are not.